KPI-Highload/YnotTube/services/user-management.md

 The endpoint verifies that the account exists and that the password is correct.
 However, users can login only if they confirmed their email (`email_confirmed` is `true`).

 The result of authentication is a short-lived `access_token`.
-It's generated and saved to the external cache together with user id and expiration time.
+It's generated as a random string and saved in the external cache together with the `user_id` and expiration time.

 **Endpoint**: `POST /users/login`